 – any major life events

-Once I have all my photos together I go to Blurb or Photobook America, and start putting together our yearbook.
-Both Blurb and Photobook have lots of templates to chose from, and you can simply input your pictures plus some captions explaining the images and preserving the memories.
+I have all my photos together I go to an online photobook creator and start putting together our yearbook.
+These online tools offer lots of templates to chose from, and you can simply input your pictures plus some captions explaining the images and preserving the memories.
 For those more tech savvy you can manipulate the layouts, customize finishes, and create a very unique product, but even their basic templates are quite slick and very easy to use.